grpc/proposal/A98-SNI-setting-and-SNI-SAN-validation.md

 or the system root cert store.

 #### Caching for the SslContext
-The `SslContextProviderSupplier` creates a provider for the client `SslContext` and today maintains a cache of `UpstreamTlsContext` to the client `SslContext` provider instances.
-For the SNI requirement, the `TrustManager` in the `SslContext` needs to be aware of the SNI to validate the SAN against, so a different `TrustManager` instance needs to be created for each SNI to use for the same `UpstreamTlsContext`, so this cache's key will need to be enhanced to be <UpstreamTlsContext, String> to hold the SNI as well.
+The `SslContextProviderSupplier` (named so because it supplies both client and server SslContext providers) creates a provider for the client `SslContext` and today maintains a cache of `UpstreamTlsContext` to the client `SslContext` provider instances.
+For the SNI requirement, the `TrustManager` in the `SslContext` needs to be aware of the SNI to validate the SAN against, so a different `TrustManager` instance needs to be created for each SNI to use for the same `UpstreamTlsContext`, so this cache's key will need to be enhanced to be <UpstreamTlsContext, String> to hold the SNI as well, and the client `SslContext` provider for a particular key will create a `TrustManager` instance that takes the SNI to validate the SANs against and set it in the `SslContext` it provides.

 [A29_SAN-matching]: https://github.com/grpc/proposal/blob/master/A29-xds-tls-security.md#server-authorization-aka-subject-alt-name-checks
 [match_subject_alt_names]: https://github.com/envoyproxy/envoy/blob/b29d6543e7568a8a3e772c7909a1daa182acc670/api/envoy/extensions/transport_sockets/tls/v3/common.proto#L407